 Amazon.com list price as of post date.
 Read full disclaimer.

 You can also buy security cameras for your Wyze Home Monitoring system during checkout.
-Unlike the add-on sensors, these are readily available in the Wyze shop and at other retailers, so you can hold off until later to save on your order.
+These are readily available in the Wyze shop and at other retailers, so you can hold off until later to save on your order.
 Still, we recommend getting at least one Wyze security camera (especially since they're so cheap) for this security system to take advantage of the included cloud storage plan.

 Wyze Home Monitoring works with the following Wyze cameras: